-Winter snow and ice is a beautiful part of the winter months, but they can make for hazardous driving conditions.
+Winter snow and ice during the winter months can make for hazardous driving conditions.
 So it’s no surprise that when road conditions are poor, hospital emergency rooms fill up quickly.
 Knowing how to handle your vehicle on slick roadways — or avoiding driving through the worst conditions altogether — can keep you and your family safe.
 Here are a few tips to keep your vehicle on the road, and you out of harm’s way:

 Make Gentle Movements